Civil and Environmental Engineering Graduate Certificate: Project Risk Analysis and Assessment Track

 - Begin your certificate any academic quarter that an applicable course is offered, subject to prerequisites.

 - Take courses for graduate credit and a letter grade.
-Maintain a B average (GPA of 3.0) or better.
+Receive a B (3.0) or better in each course.

 - Finish all course work within three years of adding the certificate.